 The Presiding Officer may, upon the motion of any Party or on his or her own motion, accept or require the submission of additional evidence of the substance of a communication prohibited by 801 CMR 1.03(6).

-Upon receipt of a communication knowingly made or knowingly caused to be made by a Party in violation of 801 CMR 1.03(6), the Presiding Officer may, to the extent consistent with the interests of justice and the policy of the underlying statutes, require the Party to show cause why his claim or interest in the Adjudicatory Proceeding should not be dismissed, denied, disregarded, or otherwise adversely affected on account of such violation.
+Upon receipt of a communication knowingly made or knowingly caused to be made by a Party in violation of 801 CMR 1.03(6), the Presiding Officer may, to the extent consistent with the interests of justice and the policy of the underlying statutes, require the Party to show cause why his or her claim or interest in the Adjudicatory Proceeding should not be dismissed, denied, disregarded, or otherwise adversely affected on account of such violation.

 The prohibitions of 801 CMR 1.03(6) shall apply beginning at the time at which an Adjudicatory Proceeding is initiated under 801 CMR 1.01(6) or 1.02(6) unless the person responsible for the communication knows or reasonably should know that the Adjudicatory Proceeding will be initiated, in which case the prohibitions shall apply beginning at the time of such person's acquisition of such actual or constructive knowledge.